contactandyc/another-c-library/2_timing.md

 }
 ```

-C allows for variables to be declared as constant meaning that they can't change.
-This is particularly useful in functions as the function can indicate that the input will not change.
-In the above example, the string is not modified in determining the length.
-Adding const will indicate to the user (and compiler) that what s points to will not be changed.
+C allows for variables to be declared as constant meaning that they cannot change.
+Constants are particularly useful in functions because the function can indicate that the input will not change.
+Above, the string remains unmodified while determining the length.
+Adding `const` will indicate to the user (and compiler) that what s points to will not be changed.

 ```c
 size_t strlen(const char *s) {
   const char *p = s; // p must also be declared with const